 #5.
 All India Trade Union Congress (AITUC):

 Trade Unions are part of every country.
-Trade Union is a pressure group that represents that issues and demands of worker and labors and help them to resolve their issues.
+Trade Union is a group that represents that issues and demands of worker and labors and help them to resolve their issues.
 All India Trade Union Congress (AITUC) is a trade union that represents the issues and problems faced by workers in India.